cassidoo/talks/Getting a Gig/gig.md

 ## Remove the objective.

-^ Nobody looks at the objective.
-It's a waste of space.
+^ Nobody looks at the objective, unless it's an unusual role or background.
+It's a waste of space otherwise!

 ---